jellyfin/jellyfin.org/docs/general/administration/migrate.md

    sudo apt purge emby-server
    ```

-5. Install the `jellyfin` package using the [installaton instructions](/docs/general/administration/installing).
+5. Install the `jellyfin` package using the [installation instructions](/docs/general/administration/installing).

 6. Stop the `jellyfin` daemon: